biocore/qiime/doc/scripts/merge_otu_maps.rst

 221 1
 === =   =

-The resulting OTU table will be:
+The resulting OTU map will be:

 === ====    ====    ====    ====    ====    ====
 110 seq1    seq2    seq5    seq6    seq7    seq8